maximilien/musings/blogs/ai/2/draft.md

 *Understanding where vector databases fit—and where they don't—in the AI agent stack*

 **TL;DR:** AI agents need context to answer questions beyond their training data.
 MCP solved the services and tools problem; vector databases are one answer to the unstructured data problem.
-VDBs have exploded with the RAG wave, with the market valued at $2.2B in 2024 and projected to reach $7-10B by 2030-2032.
+VDBs have exploded with the RAG wave, with the market projected to reach $4.3B by 2028 (MarketsandMarkets).
 But they're not always the right choice.
 Understanding when to use them—and when not to—is essential for building effective agent systems.

 ---